modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

 	We understand by conceptualization a style for creating concepts; it is a process concerning the formation of ideas.

+	**Learning objectives of Chapter 1.**

   After this Chapter you should be able to:

 	- Describe some ancient Greece contributions in mathematics and science in terms of democratic and dictatorial conceptualizations of space.